zanachka/scrapy-boilerplate/README.ru.md

 # scrapy-boilerplate

-This is a boilerplate for new Scrapy projects.
+This is a boilerplate для new Scrapy project.

 *The project is a WIP, so expect major changes and additions (mostly latter).
 Master branch is to be considered as always ready to use, with major changes/features introduced in feature branches.*

-*Read this in other languages: [Russian](README.ru.md)

 ## Features